michaelnny/deep_rl_zoo/README.md

 * Only support deterministic, episodic environment with discrete action space.
 * Focus on study and implementation for each algorithms, rather than create a standard library.
 * Some code might not be optimal, especially the parts involving Python Multiprocessing, as speed of code execution is not our main focus.
-* Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low-end machine and speed up training.
+* Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low budget setup.
 * The hyper-parameters and network architectures are not fine-tuned.
 * All agents have been fully tested on classic control tasks like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
-* For Atari games, we only run some of the agents on Pong or Breakout, agents that are not tested on Atari are marked in below table.
+* For Atari games, we only use Pong or Breakout for most of the agents, and we stop training once the agent have made some progress.
 * We can't guarantee it's bug free.

 # Quick Start